We have put together a series of resources for both organisations and volunteers to help them during the response to COVID-19.

 It’s important to look after our mental health and wellbeing at all times but even more so during times of increased stress and worry like the COVID-19 emergency.
 If you are volunteering during this time, make sure that you are minding your own wellbeing.
 To help you do this we’ve developed a quick guide with some advice and tips in partnership with Mental Health Ireland.

 Whether you are an experienced volunteer manager or you are managing volunteers for the first time, volunteer management during an emergency can be very different.
 This short guide sets out things you should expect and be aware of when managing volunteers during a crisis.

 While it’s always important for a volunteer manager to support the wellbeing of their volunteers, this role is more vital than ever during an emergency.
 Together with Mental Health Ireland, we have put together some tips and advice for helping your volunteers manage stress and mind their mental health and wellbeing during times of crisis.
 The tips are also useful for volunteer managers themselves who should make sure to be aware of their own needs and stresses during this time.

-During emergencies like COVID-19, organisations and volunteers are often helping the most vulnerable members of our communities.
+Any organisation that involves volunteers will need to make an informed decision about who it will and will not accept as a volunteer.
+An emergency, such as COVID-19, is not a time to relax or ignore volunteer screening – it is more important now than ever!
 In some cases, this means that volunteers will need to be Garda vetted.
 Currently the National Vetting Bureau are prioritising the processing of vetting applications related to COVID-19 – just make sure to put COVID-19 in the role title.
-We have created a simple guide to Garda vetting to make the process as easy as possible.
+We have created a simple guide to screening and Garda vetting to make the process as easy as possible.

 Template: Code of Conduct